Canadian Broadcasting Corporation: Online

 The CBC has two main websites: CBC.ca is in English and was established in 1996; and Radio-Canada.ca is in French.
 The websites allow the CBC to produce sections that complement the various programs on television and radio.

 In May 2012, as part of an initiative to improve its service in "underserved" markets, the CBC launched a CBC Hamilton news operation for Hamilton, Ontario.
 With the Hamilton area already within the broadcast range of CBC Radio and CBC Television's services in Toronto, the outlet focuses exclusively on digital content, including a section of the CBC News website oriented towards the market.
 CBC Hamilton reporters have occasionally filed reports for the CBC's television news output, in the event of major stories centred upon the city.

 Also in 2012, the corporation launched CBC Music, an internet radio service that produces and distributes 40 music-related channels, including the existing audio streams of CBC Radio 2 and CBC Radio 3.
 In October 2019, the CBC launched a successor to the CBC Music platform known as CBC Listen, which encompasses the CBC's radio, music, as well as podcast output.

 CBC offers feature-length documentary films through the documentary Channel [sic], a digital television station.

 In February 2023, the CBC indicated for the first time that it has begun preliminary planning toward the prospect that future broadcasting will take place entirely on internet streaming platforms rather than traditional radio or television transmissions, although it has not yet announced a specific target date for any changeover.

 Merchandising

 Established in 2002, CBC Merchandising operates retail locations and CBCshop.ca; its educational sales department, CBC Learning, sells CBC content and media to educational institutions; as well as licensing brands such as Hockey Night in Canada (whose branding is still owned by the CBC) and Coronation Street (as a Canadian licensee under arrangement from ITV Studios).

 Miscellaneous

 CBC Records is a Canadian record label that distributes CBC programming, including live concert performances and album transcripts of news and information programming such as the Massey Lectures, in album format.
 Music albums on the label, predominantly in the classical and jazz genres, are distributed across Canada in commercial record stores, while albums containing spoken word programming are predominantly distributed by the CBC's own retail merchandising operations.

 CBC provides news, business, weather and sports information on Air Canada's inflight entertainment as Enroute Journal.

+In 2021, the company launched Mauril, an app that teaches English and French language skills using CBC/Radio-Canada content.